shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

 Because successfully managing items in the cart depends on successful requests to an app service resource,  you'll create a Metric-based SLO to track succussfully managing items in the cart.

 SLO:
-*`"Over a 30-day period, 99% of requests to the cart will be successful."`*
+*`"Over the past 30 days, 99% of requests to the cart will be successful."`*

 ## Creating the Metric-based SLO